Schinzel/web-blocks/doc/code_standards/code_standards_ais.md

  * Input validation happens at this boundary before any business
  * logic is executed.
  *
- * Written by Claude 3.7
+ * Written by Claude Sonnet 4
  */
 interface UserRegistrationPort {
     /**